UPDATE 9/19/2006 - Original clip is now active again!

 If you’re a parent like me and are desperately seeking new and exciting ways to entertain your children… then today is your lucky day!
 This summer, why don’t you send your little boy or girl to the Kids on Fire Summer School and Ministry in Devil’s Lake, North Dakota.
 Here, your child (as young as 6) will learn the proper way to be a born again Christian.
 They will become well versed in political activism and radical views.

 Still not sure if it’s right for your precious little ones?
-Lucily, A&E films has created an extensive documentary on the camp so just sit back and enjoy.
+Luckily, A&E films has created an extensive documentary on the camp so just sit back and enjoy.
 If after viewing you’ve decided to have your kids saved, then please sign them up and tell them gasmonso sent you to receive %20 off!
 Now please, just kick back and enjoy this truly horrific beautiful video clip.

 Related posts: